h2oai/h2o-3/h2o-docs/src/product/azure.rst

    .. figure:: images/azure_select_h2o_hdinsight.png
       :alt: Select H2O Artificial Intelligence for HDInsight

+3. In the next screen, under **Basics**, change the Cluster Type to Spark 2.0.2.
+Sparkling Water is currently configured to work only on Spark 2.0 and above.

-3. On the Applications tab, select and accept the Terms of Use for H2O.
+4. On the **Applications** tab, select and accept the Terms of Use for H2O.

    .. figure:: images/azure_terms_of_use.png
       :alt: Terms of Use for H2O

-4. On the Credentials tab, specify the following:
+5. On the **Credentials** tab, specify the following:

    - Cluster Login username and password.
 These are used to connect to your cluster.
    - SSH Username and password.
 These are used to connect direcly to the VM present in the cluster.

-5. On the Data Source tab, you can configure either a Storage Account or a Data Lake Store.
+6. On the **Data Source** tab, you can configure either a Storage Account or a Data Lake Store.
 This is where your HDFS system will be located.

-6. On the Cluster Size tab, select the number of workers nodes you want on your HDI Cluster.
+7. On the **Cluster Size** tab, select the number of workers nodes you want on your HDI Cluster.
 Note that you can resize your cluster any time after creation.

-7. Click **Create** to begin the cluster creation.
-Note that the cluster creation process can take up to 40 minutes.
+8. Click **Create** to begin the cluster creation.
+Note that the cluster creation process can take up to 30 minutes.

-8. Connect to your Jupyter Notebooks through https://<ClusterName>.azurehdinsight.net/jupyter, and log in using the Cluster Login username and password that you previously created.
+9. Connect to your Jupyter Notebooks through https://<ClusterName>.azurehdinsight.net/jupyter, and log in using the Cluster Login username and password that you previously created.

-9. In Jupyter, you will see 3 folders: PySparkling Examples, PySpark Examples, and Scala Examples.
-Select PySparkling Examples.
+10. In Jupyter, you will see 3 folders: H2O-PySparkling-Examples, PySpark Examples, and Scala Examples.
+Select H2O-PySparkling-Examples.

-10. The first step when creating a new notebook is to configure the Spark environment.
+11. The first step when creating a new notebook is to configure the Spark environment.
 This information is included in the **Sentiment_analysis_with_Sparkling_Water** example.
 When configuring the Spark environment, be sure to use the correct jar, and specify the IP address provided by the output of the first cell.

    .. figure:: images/azure_configure_spark_env.png
       :alt: Configure a Spark environment

-11. Start the H2O Cluster.
+12. Start the H2O Cluster.

    .. figure:: images/azure_start_h2o.png
       :alt: Start the H2O Cluster